2023 Student Voice Postcard Pack arriving at your School at the Start of Term 3!

 My role is to promote the rights, best interests and wellbeing of children and young people in South Australia.

-Every year I run my Student Voice Postcard initiative as a way of providing primary school children with an opportunity to have their voices heard.
-I do this by asking every primary and combined (public, Catholic, independent and special education) school in South Australia to support their students to take part.
+Every year I run my Student Voice Postcard initiative as a way of providing primary school children with an opportunity to have their voices heard and their ideas and views considered.

 Students do this by responding to four questions based on the following four recurring themes: